Investing

 Stagflation typically resolves itself because inflation gives consumers incentive to buy quickly as prices are always going up.
 In the case that stagflation is created by a commodity supply shock, innovation will find ways around the commodity and capital investment will find ways to produce more of it.|

-This is the complete list of articles we have written about thinking.
+This is the complete list of articles we have written about economic problems.

 If you enjoyed this page, please consider bookmarking Simplicable.